Have you ever noticed a white cockroach and immediately thought you’d found an extremely rare species, probably even an albino?

 What is a White Cockroach?

-A white cockroach is a juvenile that has molted recently as a process of its growth.
+Well, a white cockroach is a juvenile that has molted recently as a process of its growth.

-What Causes White Cockroaches?
+What Causes the Cockroach’s White Color?

-Well, the real cause of a cockroach’s white color is due to a chemical reaction that occurs within its body.
+The real cause of a cockroach’s white color is due to a chemical reaction that occurs within its body.

-Once the process is done, the pigment transposes back into red/brown which is common in cockroaches.
+Once the process is done, the pigment transposes back into red/brown, which is common in cockroaches.

 The number of molts a nymph undergoes varies with species.
 With each successful molt, nymphs start to look more and more like their adult lifecycle.

-Within a few hours, their new cuticles will harden and darken in color, appearing more like the typical coloration of its species, i.e red/brownish.
+Within a few hours, their new cuticles will harden and darken in color, appearing more like the typical coloration of its species, i.e. red/brownish.

 Where do White Roaches Come From?

-The white exterior is a result of a natural process that most cockroaches go through.
-Hence, they don’t come from one specific place.
+The white exterior is a result of a natural process that most cockroaches go through; therefore, they don’t come from one specific place.

 Their presence in homes is a problem because it suggests breeding has taken place in the house.

 Is a White Cockroach an Albino Cockroach?

-Each time this exoskeleton is shed, the cockroach has a fresh, white, exoskeleton that will eventually showcase the brown tone that is most naturally occurring.
-This is the albino cockroach that we get to see occasionally.
+Each time this exoskeleton is shed, the cockroach has a fresh, white exoskeleton that eventually showcases the brown tone that is naturally occurring.

-Why White Roaches are Rarely Seen?
+Why are White Roaches Rarely Seen?

-Due to this limited time frame, it becomes difficult to spot a cockroach while it is going through molting exercise.
+Due to this limited time frame, it becomes difficult to spot a cockroach while going through molting exercise.

-The above reason coupled with the fact that most cockroaches hide really well, even under normal circumstances, might lead us to believe they are a rare species.
+The above reason, coupled with the fact that most cockroaches hide really well, even under normal circumstances, leads us to believe they are a rare species.

 Do White Roaches Bite?

 Yes, these roaches can bite humans, and cockroach bites are most likely to occur while sleeping, in the dark.